Samatta scores a brace in full Fenerbahce debut against Fatih Karagumruk | Goal.com

 The 27-year-old was handed his first start in Erol Bulut's team, and he found the back of the net in each half of the encounter to secure their second league win of the season.

-It did not take long for the Tanzania captain to impress as he opened the scoring for the hosts in the 24th minute through Caner Erkin's assist,d he later doubled Fenerbahce's lead with his second of the day in the 68th minute.
+It did not take long for the Tanzania captain to impress as he opened the scoring for the hosts in the 24th minute through Caner Erkin's assist, and he later doubled Fenerbahce's lead with his second of the day in the 68th minute.

 Samatta was in action for 84 minutes before making way for Senegal's Papiss Cisse to make his Fenerbahce debut after completing a free transfer from Alanyaspor during the week.